-Portfolio changes will generally be implemented through in-kind transactions for Creation Units; however, the Adviser may execute brokerage transactions for the Funds and the Funds may incur brokerage commissions, particularly during the early stages of the Funds' development or in the case of transactions involving realized losses.
-Also, the Funds may accept cash as part or all of an In-Kind Creation or Redemption Basket, in which case the Adviser may need to execute brokerage transactions for the Funds.
+Portfolio changes will generally be implemented through in-kind transactions for Creation Units; however, the Sub-Adviser may execute brokerage transactions for the Fund and the Fund may incur brokerage commissions, particularly during the early stages of the Fund's development or in the case of transactions involving realized losses.
+Also, the Fund may accept cash as part or all of an In-Kind Creation or Redemption Basket, in which case the Sub-Adviser may need to execute brokerage transactions for the Fund.
 Generally, equity securities, including securities of underlying ETFs, are bought and sold through brokerage transactions for which commissions are payable.
 Purchases from underwriters will include the underwriting commission or concession, and purchases from dealers serving as market makers will include a dealer's mark-up or reflect a dealer's mark-down.
 Money market securities and other debt securities are usually bought and sold directly from the issuer or an underwriter or market maker for the securities.
-Generally, the Funds will not pay brokerage commissions for such purchases.
+Generally, the Fund will not pay brokerage commissions for such purchases.
 When a debt security is bought from an underwriter, the purchase price will usually include an underwriting commission or concession.
 The purchase price for securities bought from dealers serving as market makers will similarly include the dealer's mark-up or reflect a dealer's mark-down.
-When the Funds execute transactions in the over-the-counter market, it will generally deal with primary market makers unless prices that are more favorable are otherwise obtainable.
+When the Fund executes transactions in the over-the-counter market, it will generally deal with primary market makers unless prices that are more favorable are otherwise obtainable.

-In addition, the Adviser may place a combined order, often referred to as "bunching," for two or more accounts it manages, including the Funds, engaged in the purchase or sale of the same security or other instrument if, in its judgment, joint execution is in the best interest of each participant and will result in best price and execution.
+In addition, the Sub-Adviser may place a combined order, often referred to as "bunching," for two or more accounts it manages, including the Fund, engaged in the purchase or sale of the same security or other instrument if, in its judgment, joint execution is in the best interest of each participant and will result in best price and execution.
 Transactions involving commingled orders are allocated in a manner deemed equitable to each account or Fund.
-Although it is recognized that, in some cases, the joint execution of orders could adversely affect the price or volume of the security that a particular account or a Fund may obtain, it is the opinion of the Adviser and the Board that the advantages of combined orders outweigh the possible disadvantages of separate transactions.
-In addition, in some instances a Fund effecting the larger portion of a combined order may not benefit to the same extent as participants effecting smaller portions of the combined order.
-Nonetheless, the Adviser believes that the ability of the Funds to participate in higher volume transactions will generally be beneficial to the Funds.
+Although it is recognized that, in some cases, the joint execution of orders could adversely affect the price or volume of the security that a particular account or the Fund may obtain, it is the opinion of the Adviser, the Sub-Adviser and the Board that the advantages of combined orders outweigh the possible disadvantages of separate transactions.
+In addition, in some instances the Fund effecting the larger portion of a combined order may not benefit to the same extent as participants effecting smaller portions of the combined order.
+Nonetheless, the Adviser and the Sub-Adviser believe that the ability of the Fund to participate in higher volume transactions will generally be beneficial to the Fund.